Design Thinking has become an essential part of how innovation teams surface ideas.

 You want the landing page up because it gives the idea credibility.
 You supplement the landing page with email addresses and linked profiles of people who “work” there.
 You build a list of targeted potential customers, and you craft a multi-modal outreach campaign to generate potential leads (typically some combination of email, phone and social selling.)

-This again forces you to get outside of the building and test for value prop - customer fit.
+This again forces you to get outside the building and test for value prop - customer fit.

 While we believe in doing stakeholder research in other ways at the front end (validating pain through problem interviews, etc.), we do believe there is value in trying to sell the solution at this stage.